Overall Score 6.2 Represents average audio ecosystem compatibility score.

 less than that of JBL Wave Beam by 2 hours

 .
 Each time you recharge your earbuds, they get a little less listening time.
-The effect is not noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.
+The effect is barely noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.

-The battery life of the charging case is given by the manufacturer, and JBL Wave Beam's case has a charge of 24 hours.
-A charging case with a longer battery life allows you to recharge your earbuds on the go many times before having to recharge the case itself.
+The battery life of the charging case is given by the vendor, and the JBL Wave Beam's case is said to have a full charge of 24 hours.
+A charging case with a longer battery life enables you to recharge your earbuds on the go several times before recharging the case itself.

 Samsung Galaxy Buds Live's charging case has a battery life of 15 hours,